Get Started with Chatter

 Chatter has its own page, and here’s a picture of it.

-• What I Follow combines all the feeds from all the people and things that you follow (you can follow up to 500 things).
+What I Follow combines all the feeds from all the people and things that you follow.
+(You can follow up to 500 things.)

-• To Me combines all the posts where you’re mentioned—as long as you can access those feeds.
+To Me combines all the posts where you’re mentioned—as long as you can access those feeds.

-• Bookmarked combines all the posts that you’ve bookmarked (more on bookmarks later).
+Bookmarked combines all the posts that you’ve bookmarked (more on bookmarks later).

-• Company Highlights uses Einstein artificial intelligence (AI) to do a little relevance ranking in the background.
+Company Highlights uses Einstein artificial intelligence to do a little relevance ranking in the background.
 It brings you a ranked view of what’s trending in your org (Top Posts)—again, you see only the posts that you can access.
 Company Highlights is the default feed that you see when you first visit the Chatter tab.
 After you’ve followed 10 things, your default becomes the What I Follow feed.

-• My Drafts holds your saved draft posts until you’re ready to publish or delete them.
-Note Your Chatter admin must enable drafts before you can use them.
+Note: Your Chatter admin must enable drafts before you can use them.
 When drafts are available, a post that you’re working on is automatically saved after seven seconds.
 Only posts are saved as drafts.
 Questions and polls aren’t saved.

 When you need a quick way to find stuff in Chatter, two types of search are available.
-Global search (1) searches the entire org and returns only the results that you can access.
+The global search field, in the top navigation bar, searches the entire org and returns only the results that you can access.
 With global search, you can limit your search to the type of object that you want to find.
-Feed search (2) lets you look for results from the current feed.
-Feed search offers a great way to find that vital bit of information that’s buried in an active thread.

 Search for files, people, groups, teams, work records, and other information.
 Over time, Chatter becomes your company's corporate memory, connecting people across departments and geographies.